jaymzh/sugarjar/README.md

 ### amend

 Amend the current commit.
-Alias for "git commit --amend".
-Accepts other arguments such as "-a" or files.
+Alias for `git commit --amend`.
+Accepts other arguments such as `-a` or files.

 ### amendq, qamend

-Same as "amend" but without changing the message.
-Alias for "git commit --amend --no-edit".
+Same as `amend` but without changing the message.
+Alias for `git commit --amend --no-edit`.

 ### bclean

 If safe, delete the current branch.
-Unlike "git branch -d", bclean can handle squash-merged branches.
-Think of it as a smarter "git branch -d".
+Unlike `git branch -d`, bclean can handle squash-merged branches.
+Think of it as a smarter `git branch -d`.

 ### bcleanall

 Walk all branches, and try to delete them if it's safe.
-See "bclean" for details.
+See `bclean` for details.

 ### binfo